mahmoudparsian/big-data-mapreduce-course/syllabus/2023-Spring/README.md

 ## Required books (all resources are online):

 * [1.
 Data-Intensive Text Processing with MapReduce by Jimmy Lin and Chris Dyer](http://lintool.github.io/MapReduceAlgorithms/ed1n/MapReduce-algorithms.pdf)
-	* for the first 3 week of class
+	* for the first 3 weeks of class

 * [2.
 Data Algorithms with Spark by Mahmoud Parsian](https://www.oreilly.com/library/view/data-algorithms-with/9781492082378/)
-	* for the last 7 week of class
+	* for the last 7 weeks of class

 ## Extra books (all resources are online):